Annytomica/gene_expression/README.md

 ## Design of information processing flow
 A flowchart of the steps in information processing that the app needed to follow was generated in Figma.
 ![flowchart](assets/static/app_flowchart.png)
-This flowchart was used to guide the development of functions and processes within the app
+This flowchart was used to guide the development of functions and processes within the app.
+As the app was built and changes were made to the flow of the app, the flow chart was adjusted accordingly.

 ## Development process